 Cochlear Implant Assessment Information sheet for adults and their families

-Courtesy of Oticon Medical.
 Image description: Photo of a young woman sat outside looking at her mobile phone smiling.
 She has a blue Cochlear Implant on her right ear.
 She has long brown hair.

 About this factsheet